cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each V on balance per day).

 The more A tokens the neuron has, the higher his cyberlinks would be ranked.
-Cyberrank is recalculated for each `cycle` so that the changes in the amount of A tokens on the neuron's balances{>>тут должен быть один баланс одного нейрона, или несколько балансов, или несколько тнейронов?<<} that produced cyberlinks would influence the cyberrank of the whole graph.
+Cyberrank is recalculated for each `cycle` so that the changes in the amount of A tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.

 #### Investminting rules